urospenezic/my-obsidian-notes-md/Angular/Daisy UI and Tailwind/Classes.md

 - ** HERO ** -> homepage class for main div by daisy
 - min-h -> min height (min-h-screen == full sreen)
 - btn (button stuff). btn-primary, btn-ghost, btn-lg(large) etc
-- justify -> children spacing and allignment
+- justify -> children spacing and allignment (justify-center for center, justify-between -> one left one right with spacingz)
 - text-accent
 - h -> height, can be h-full for all the space, h-20 for specific, h-[85vh] for 85% of viewport size etc
 - object-cover - expands the image/item to available space of the container\